apjanke/octave-addons/README.md

 ## Naming conventions

-Functions starting with `oct_addons_` are for the internal use of the octave-addons repo and are not expected to make it into user-visible code.
+Functions starting with `oct_addons_` and those in the `+oct_addons` namespace are for the internal use of the octave-addons repo and are not expected to make it into user-visible code or APIs.

 ## Dependencies